Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms

 \subsection{Threshold-based EEG-level classification}

 In this section, we show how shallow learning models can accurately detect EEG slowing through histogram-based features.
-The ULS deploys spectral features (the PRI is selected for illustration, as it yields the best results), while the SSLS and SDLS rely on histograms of the outputs of the channel-level slowing detector.
+The TDS deploys spectral features (the PRI is selected for illustration, as it yields the best results), while the SLDS and DLDS rely on histograms of the outputs of the channel-level slowing detector.
 We plot the average histogram distribution (20 bins) of all EEGs across the datasets (TUH, NNI, Fortis) in Figure \ref{fig:histogram_distribution}.
-The histograms are split based on the EEG-level LOIO CV classification results of the respective systems: true positive (TN), true negative (TN), false positive (FP), and false negative (FN).
+The histograms are split based on the EEG-level LOIO CV classification results of the respective systems: $TN$, $TN$, $FP$, and $FN$.

 The histograms show differences across slow-free and slowing EEGs for the three systems.
-The ULS detects pathological slowing in an EEG if it detects a high percentage of single-channel segments with high PRI values.
-On the other hand, the SSLS and SDLS detect abnormal slowing in an EEG when the output of the single-channel slowing detector is frequently close to 1.
-The histogram from the SDLS is more skewed than those in the SSLS.
-To compare the slowing and slow-free EEGs, we define a normal EEG background segment to be between bin 1 to 5, and a slow EEG segment to be between bin 15 to 20.
+The TDS detects pathological slowing in an EEG if it detects a high percentage of single-channel segments with high PRI values.
+On the other hand, the SLDS and DLDS detect abnormal slowing in an EEG when the output of the single-channel slowing detector is frequently close to 1.
+The histogram from the DLDS is more skewed than those in the SLDS.
+To compare the slowing and slow-free EEGs, we define a normal EEG background segment between bin 1 to 5 and a slow EEG segment between bin 15 to 20.
 The bins between 6 and 14 are not included.
 The PRI values and slowing detector outputs corresponding to the bin numbers are listed in Table \ref{tab:bin_range}.
-In Figure \ref{fig:slow_threshold}, we display scatterplots of the percentage of normal EEG background versus the percentage of slowing.
+Figure \ref{fig:slow_threshold} shows scatterplots of the percentage of normal EEG background versus slowing percentage.

 \begin{tablehere}

 \tbl{Histogram bins and their corresponding PRI and slowing detector outputs. } { \scalebox{0.9}{ \begin{threeparttable}

 \end{threeparttable} }} \end{tablehere}